Formo vs. Mixpanel: Which Analytics Platform Is Right for Web3 Teams?

 If your organisation requires SOC 2 Type II certification, GDPR compliance documentation, BAA agreements, or advanced permissioning, Mixpanel delivers.
 Formo is building towards enterprise readiness, but Mixpanel has years of maturity in this area.

-A simple NFT mint site or a single-chain token bridge might not justify a Web3-native analytics platform.
+A simple NFT mint site might not justify a crypto-native analytics platform.
 If your protocol has minimal onchain complexity (one contract, one chain, straightforward events), the engineering cost of piping that data into Mixpanel is manageable.

 When to Choose Formo